The Right-to-Know Act

 KCC adheres to the provisions outlined in Title IX of the 1972 Federal Education Amendment Act prohibiting sex discrimination and sexual harassment in all activities of the college.
 The full policy is on the About KCC page.

-To express a concern about instructional staff or a process of the college, students are invited to follow the Student Complaint Process.
+To appeal a grade or express a concern about instructional staff or a process of the college, students are invited to follow the Student Complaint Process.

 Illinois Abused and Neglected Child Reporting Act